ignasbud/SemanticLocalisation/README.md

 #### Camera Trajectories

-- **SceneCity Small** - [Camera trajectories for training data provided in Blender format](./data/trajectories/SceneCity_Small_train_camera_info_2019_Jun_12.txt).
+- **SceneCity Small** - [Camera trajectories for training data](./data/trajectories/SceneCity_Small_train_camera_info_2019_Jun_12.txt) used in Blender.
 Note that the original camera trajectory of [2] was used for test sequence.
 It was sampled at every 10 frames resulting in 300 frames out of 3000.
 - **SceneCity Small - Missing Buildings**
 - **SceneCity Large**